biohead/AboveBracknell/README.md

  * It tweets an image of a map with the airplane's track.
  * It displays the flight name if available, or the reported ICAO code.
  * It displays altitude, ground speed and heading information of the airplane at it's closest point to the bot.
- * It displays the airline name and the aircraft manufacturer and type
+ * It displays the airline name and the aircraft manufacturer and type.

 The Raspberry Pi must already be running ADS-B decoding software.
 Many prebuilt images of these exist.